-I subscribed to industry blogs and my customers’ blogs, set up Google alerts and RSS feeds, dedicated 20-30 minutes each day to browsing LinkedIn, and listened to a variety of podcasts.
+Being able to answer this question distinguished me from other salespeople.
+If I couldn’t answer it, I knew I wasn’t reading enough.
+To combat this, I subscribed to the best sales blogs, followed my customers’ blogs, set up Google alerts and RSS feeds, dedicated 20-30 minutes each day to LinkedIn, and listened to several podcasts.

-2. Try to directly experience customers’ pain
+2. Try to experience the customers’ pain.

-There are two general approaches in the sales world -- pain-based selling and opportunity-based selling.
+There are two general sales approaches — pain-based selling and opportunity-based selling.
 You’re either finding the nerve and pressing your thumb down on it, or you’re painting a picture filled with unicorns, rainbows, and treasure chests for your prospects.

-3. Ask open-ended questions
+3. Ask open-ended questions.

 I was sitting in Mark Roberge’s Harvard Business School class (no, I’m not an HBS grad) not long ago when he recapped the current state of the sales environment.
-He pointed out few sales reps understand the value of asking their prospects questions.
+He pointed out that few sales reps understand the value of asking their prospects questions.

 Roberge first teaches his students that questions are a valuable way of selling.
 Then, he explains asking closed-ended questions (yes/no questions) is better than asking none.

-4. Be an expert on your company’s products and services
+4. Be an expert on your company’s products and services.

 Nothing replaces superior product knowledge.
-At the end of the day, knowing my company’s products or services better than anyone else was a key factor in winning deals.
+At the end of the day, knowing my company’s products or services better than anyone was a key factor in winning deals.